Asian Studies

 About the Program

-These resources are supplemented by extensive library facilities and by the programs of six major area centers that offer lecture series and colloquia throughout the year.
+These resources are supplemented by extensive library facilities and by the programs of the six major area centers of the Institute of East Asian Studies that offer lecture series and conferences throughout the year.
 The Bay Area itself, with its diverse communities, museums, performing arts, religious institutions, and thriving financial and technological sectors provides unlimited cultural opportunities for the student interested in reaching beyond the confines of the university.

 Visit Group Website